MaestroSam/mern-stack-client-guide/README.md

 * Sure, you'll easily find out how to do this on Stackoverflow, but if you can challenge yourself to figure it out using just their docs, then you've learned a transferable skill.

-* Also, to run multiple apps that communicate with eachother at the same time, they need to run on different ports.

 Recommended
 * For react: [getting-started-with-react](https://www.taniarascia.com/getting-started-with-react/), [create-react-app advanced configuration](https://create-react-app.dev/docs/advanced-configuration)
 * If you choose Angular: [Angular Fundamentals sections 1-2](https://app.pluralsight.com/library/courses/angular-fundamentals/table-of-contents), [Angular Workspace Configuration](https://angular.io/guide/workspace-config)